Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Discussion

-Remarkably the proposed approach for finding automatic landmark correspondences can find automatic landmark correspondences on cross-modality data without retraining.
-Based on this observation, we expect that with retraining, the proposed approach should be able to find automatic landmark correspondences on any type of medical imaging data.
+Remarkably the proposed approach for finding automatic landmark correspondences could find automatic landmark correspondences on cross-modality data without retraining.
+Based on this observation, we expect that with retraining (which requires minimal effort because manual annotations are not needed), the proposed approach should be able to find automatic landmark correspondences on any type of medical imaging data.
+Furthermore, since a considerable number of landmarks were predicted in the MRI scans with spatial matching errors comparable to the CT scans, we expect that the use of automatic landmarks should lead to performance gain in DIR on MRI scans also.
+With retraining on MRI scans, we expect that the added value to the DIR performance will be similar to as observed in the CT scans.

-One should consider the fact that the clinical test set had differences in contrast between the target and source images.
-Remarkably, the automatic landmark detection approach was still able to find landmark correspondences in these scans despite not being trained on this variance explicitly.
-However, the network failed to find correspondences in regions where appearance was strongly different due to contrast administration.
-In some of the cases, this may have overlapped with the regions that also had large deformations.
-Therefore, the added value of the landmark correspondences was lower than expected in the case of the clinical deformations test set.
-Incorporating a model for simulating contrast differences between scans and a better (probably a bio-mechanical based) model for simulating deformations due to physical phenomena such as bladder filling may lead to a larger added value of using automatic landmark correspondences in DIR.

-Another limitation of the present study is that we tuned the hyperparameters of the entire DIR pipeline based on a hold-out validation set and used the same setting for all the scans in testing.
-This overlooked the fact that each DIR problem is unique and therefore, a single setting for all patients is sub-optimal.
-However, the purpose of this research was not to obtain the best deformable image registration for each pair but to quantify the effect of additional guidance provided by the automatic landmark correspondences.
-Further, the added value of the additional guidance provided by the automatic landmark correspondences can be limited by erroneous matches.
-It would be interesting to investigate how much added value can be gained by removing the erroneous landmark matches from the DIR pipeline.